truenas/middleware/docs/userguide/index.rst

 * the web interface to the IRC channel

-* the Bug Tracker page which links to the bug database, video walkthroughs, forums, and the documentation wiki

 * the online FreeBSD manual pages

 * a link to professional support